russellkelly/SR_Demo_Repo/README.md

 It will enter you in to the bash shell of the container.

-The srdemo will delete upon exit.
-To stop and remove the sr-net run:

-        make clean

-All links in the ISIS configuration need to be configured as p2p
+NOTE: All links in the ISIS configuration need to be configured as p2p

 - isis network point-to-point

-Below is some details on what each file does:

 CONFIGURING AND RUNNING THE SR CONTROLLER